Golden Horn Tramway Line

 Have you seen the new Golden Horn Tramway route?

 I took my first trip on the T5 Golden Horn Tramway a few weeks after the opening.
 It was a lovely sunny day and I travelled all the way up to Alibeykoy Otogar at the very end of the water source and alighted at the Eyüpsultan Teleferik on the way back.
-At the moment the trams run every 15 mins and trundle rather than race along the line.
-The main reason for this are the large numbers of seagulls on the line, who squawked angrily when required to move.
-Have a look at the short video I took for a taste of what it’s like.
-Underneath that there’s a list of the stops the tram makes and brief information on what you can see when you alight.
+Back then the trams ran every 15 mins and trundled rather than raced along the line.
+This was due to large numbers of seagulls on the line, who squawked angrily when required to move.
+This is a short video I took that gives a taste of what it was like.

 View along the Golden Horn Tramway Line